michael-pfister/michael-pfister/README.md

 Full Stack Developer
 --------------------

 My full name is Michael Pascal Pfister.
-I've been doing random IT stuff since 2016 and I'm probably never going to stop.
-Currently working as a Junior Full Stack Web Developer.
+I've been <b>doing random IT stuff since 2016</b> and I'm probably never going to stop.
+Currently working as a <i>Mid-level Full Stack Web Developer</i>.

 * 🌍  I'm based in Vienna
 * 🖥️  See my portfolio at <a href="https://michael-pfister.vercel.app/" target="_blank" rel="noreferrer">michael-pfister.vercel.app</a>